1Genevieve/Survival-Analysis/README.md

-# Survival Analysis in R: Key Packages, Functions and Analyses
+# Survival Analysis in R: Analyses Packages and Functions

+## Kaplan-Meier Analysis
+The KM analysis is the most basic of the analyses -- it estimates survival probabilities and generates a KM curve.
+To be useful, you must use the survival probabilities to compare survival between groups, visualize survival curves, and identify potential differences in survival patterns.

-## Package: Survival
+### Package: Survival
 ```
 install.packages("survival")
 install.packages("ggplot")
 library(survival)
 library(ggplot2)
 ```

-## Kaplan-Meier Analysis
-The KM analysis is the most basic of the analyses -- it estimates survival probabilities and generates a KM curve.
-To be useful, you must use the survival probabilities to compare survival between groups, visualize survival curves, and identify potential differences in survival patterns.

 ### Functions: